Smog Check and Car Inspection in Rhode IslandPage Overview

 If your car meets the state's emission standards, you will receive an inspection report and a validation sticker that must be displayed on your vehicle's windshield.
 Failure to do so is an invitation to getting pulled over by the police.

 Failing your emissions check means your vehicle is releasing an inordinate amount of pollution.
 The examining technician will supply you with a detailed inspection report indicating what needs to be fixed on your vehicle.

 In addition, you will receive a Repair Data Form that needs to be completed and signed by the mechanic who repairs your vehicle.
 You then must present this Repair Data Form when you return for another emissions check.

-If your vehicle fails the reinspection, you will need to file a waiver through the Division of Motor Vehicles (DMV).
+If your vehicle fails the re-inspection, you will need to file a waiver through the RI Division of Motor Vehicles (DMV).
 A diagnostic waiver stipulates that your vehicle couldn't be repaired because the necessary parts are no longer available.

 If you disagree with your vehicle's failing grade, you may request a challenge inspection.

 If you and your vehicle are out of the state for an extended period when your inspection sticker expires, it might be possible to get an inspection in another state.
-Check with an inspection station in that state to determine its testing procedures, and then contact the Rhode Island Motor Vehicle Emission Control Division.
+Check with an inspection station in that state to determine its testing procedures, and then contact the Rhode Island Division of Motor Vehicles (DMV) Safety and Emissions office at (401) 462-5890.

 If the inspections are similar, you may have your vehicle inspected in the other state and then have it inspected in Rhode Island when you return.Local Smog Check Stations